hamzah-mifta/nestjs-chat-app/README.md

-# Real-time Chat Application with NestJS and Socket IO
+# Real-time Chat Application with NestJS and Socket.IO

 A simple real-time chat application built with NestJS, MongoDB, and Socket.IO for private messaging and chat features.